 Resources

-There are a range of suicide prevention and self-harm activities underway across Greater Glasgow and Clyde, visit the suicide prevention and self-harm pages to find out more.
+There is a range of suicide prevention and self-harm activities underway across Greater Glasgow and Clyde.
+Visit the suicide prevention and self-harm pages to find out more.

-• Healthy Minds Pocket Guide – Our mental health and wellbeing card provides details for a mental health support organisation in each of the 6 Health and Social Care Partnerships; Glasgow City, Renfrewshire, Inverclyde, East Renfrewshire, East Dunbartonshire and West Dunbartonshire.
-It also provides helpful tips for looking after your mental health and wellbeing and who to contact if you feel someone is in distress.
+- Healthy Minds Pocket Guide – Our mental health and wellbeing card provides details for a mental health support organisation across Greater Glasgow and Clyde (Glasgow City, Renfrewshire, Inverclyde, East Renfrewshire, East Dunbartonshire, and West Dunbartonshire).

 Long-term conditions are defined as health conditions that last a year or longer, impact a person’s life, and may require ongoing care and support.
 People with long-term mental health problems have significantly poorer health outcomes with an up to a 20-year gap in life expectancy.
 Similarly, people with other long-term conditions are at higher risk of mental health difficulties.